Location: London, UK

-By using Avatao, Skyscanner is provided with continuous security training for developers, as the first pillar of a security-conscious culture.
-With optional attendance at the workshops, software engineers and security champions were able to find the exercises that fit their skills the best.
-As an example, a 1.5h workshop was scheduled, with content broken down to 4 modules, focused on 4 different topics, and with a variable number of exercises (7-17), including tutorials and challenges on different difficulty levels.
-At the beginning of the workshop, 2 people provided a brief explanation of the basics of the platform.
-Then people were encouraged to choose a module to start with, and join other colleagues working on the same exercises in a separate online call.
-People were able to continue with the exercises after the workshop.
-The self-guided nature of Avatao’s challenges allowed participants to complete the exercises as they fit their schedule.
+By using Avatao, Skyscanner is provided continuous security training for developers, the first pillar of a security-conscious culture.
+With optional attendance at the workshops, software engineers and security champions were able to find the exercises that best fit their skills.
+As an example, a 90-minute workshop was scheduled in which content was broken down into four modules focused on four different topics, and with a variable number of exercises (7-17), including tutorials and challenges at different difficulty levels.
+At the beginning of the workshop, two people explained the basics of the platform, and participants were then encouraged to choose a module to start with, joining other colleagues working on the same exercises in a separate online call.
+People were even able to continue the exercises after the workshop.
+The self-guided nature of Avatao’s challenges allowed participants to complete the exercises in whatever way fit their schedule.

 The overall reception of Avatao’s training was very positive.
-Exercises related to recent security breaches, and topics such as Java, Python or web technologies were the most popular ones among the participants.
+Exercises related to recent security breaches, as well as topics such as Java, Python, and web technologies, were the most popular among the participants.
 The exercises gave developers a great way to improve their security skills.
 Skyscanner will continue to use Avatao to reinforce their developers’ knowledge against security threats to come.
-Specifically, Skyscanner plans to set up regular workshops in the future for specific teams focused on vulnerabilities found in their systems, combined with some theory prior to having the workshop.
+Specifically, Skyscanner plans to set up regular workshops in the future focused on vulnerabilities found in their systems, combined with some theory prior to having the workshop.

 See Avatao in action